 Smoking: There is no smoking on board U.S. Submarines.
 This was a policy in affect as of 1 January 2011.

-Ship’s Memorabilia: Please bring cash.
+Ship’s Memorabilia: Purchasing memorabilia is based availability at the time of tour.
+Please bring cash.
 The submarine may have some small memorabilia items (ball caps, cups, t-shirts, etc.) for sale onboard if you are interested in a souvenir.

 Cautions and General Safety: Guests should not accept this invitation unless they are in good health.
 Navy submarines, by their very nature, present certain hazards not normally encountered ashore.
 These hazards require persons on board to exercise a high degree of care for their own safety.
 Do not operate equipment or switches, position any valves, or enter any posted areas without prior approval from the ship’s force.
 Be aware of where you place your hands.
 Never grasp things such as cables or wires.
 Please be aware that the ladders on the submarine are vertical and there will be walking and climbing involved in the tour.
 If you are claustrophobic or have other physical ailments, it may be better to forego your visit.